kg4zow/remarkable.jms1.info/src/info/first.md

 ### Built-in web interface

-While the unit is connected to a computer via USB, you can use a browser on *that computer* to visit [`http://10.11.99.1/`](http://10.11.99.1/).
+While the unit is connected to a computer via USB, you can use a browser *on that computer* to visit [`http://10.11.99.1/`](http://10.11.99.1/).
 (Be careful that your browser doesn't automatically convert this to "`https://`".)

 This will provide a very simple interface which can be used to navigate the folder structure, and download and upload files.

-Downloaded notebook files will be converted to PDF.

 PDF and EPUB files can be uploaded.
 This is done by navigating to the folder you want to upload into, and then dragging-and-dropping the file from a Finder window into the browser window.
-The UI is not great, it doesn't really show much while the upload is happening.
+The process can take a few seconds to several minutes, depending on the size of the file.
+The UI doesn't show any kind of "working" indicator while the upload is happening.

+Downloaded notebook files will be converted to PDF.
+If the original document was an uploaded PDF and you've added your own annotations "on top" of it, the PDF you download will have your annotations "burned into" the file, with no (easy) way to remove them if you need the *original* PDF back.

 ### Reading uploaded PDF/EPUB files

 You can tap on them like any other file.
-The drawing tools are active, so you can add your own annotations as you see fit.
+The drawing tools are active, so you can add your own annotations "on top of" the file as you see fit.
+Your annotations are saved as a separate "layer" on top of the file, so *within the tablet* you can open the PDF/EPUB and edit them if needed.

+You can also use a PDF as a "template" of sorts, by making a new copy of the PDF file for each notebook where you want to use it.
+It's not the same as using an actual template, but it does work.

 ## Disk layout

+Random notes from the first time I SSH'd into the tablet.

 ```
 reMarkable: ~/ df -h